Jeanga7/CacheCraft/FUTURE_IMPROVEMENTS.md

-# Future Improvements for Go-Cache
+# Future Improvements for CacheCraft

 This document outlines potential features and enhancements for future versions of the library.
 Contributions are welcome!